pollinations/pollinations/docs/instructions.md

 6. The Inputs text fields will now become editable.
 In the text_input box, type a description for the AI to generate images from.
 Get creative!
 7. Select `[ SUBMIT ]`.
 Note: This may take several minutes before you start to see the images being generated.
 8. When the rendering is complete, the .mp4 video will be generated.
 Right-click to save the video file to disc.
+9. Once you have rendered the first sentence, it should be much faster to generate new ones.

  *Note: This is run using Google Colab's spare computing resources, and will not run quickly or at all during times of usage.*

+ *Note 2: There are some bugs in the code of Pollinations which result in it becoming desyncronized with Colab.
+Often one has to go to the Colab tab and click "Runtime -> Factory Reset Runtime", then "Runtime -> Run All" and to be on the save side visit the homepage of [Pollinations.AI](https://pollinations.ai) to get started again.
+This whole process will become much easier in the near future.*